 * depending on the size of the investor

-Jurisdiction of Ministries
+Jurisdiction of Ministry

-Ministry of Entrepreneurship and Crafts
+Ministry of Economy, Entrepreneurship and Crafts

 Address: Grada Vukovara 78, 10000 Zagreb, Croatia